Slotted content

 </au-modal>

-Notice how we use the attribute slot on our content being passed in?
-This tells Aurelia to project our content into the default slot.
+Notice how we add `slot="content"` to the projected node?
+This tells Aurelia to send that markup to the `<slot name="content">` target.
+When you target the default slot you omit the `slot` attribute entirely.
 Custom elements can have multiple slots, so how do we tell Aurelia where to project our content?

 <div class="modal">